It was the late 70s and we were looking for something to do.

 "You guys gotta come over and try this.
 I swear I've been talking to someone.
 Freaked me out at first but I love it".

 We all rolled our eyes but went over to his place anyway.
 He took us to the basement.
 I tried to stifle a laugh at how much he was setting the mood to scare us.
-He gave us some rules; don't treat it like a joke, always say goodbye when you're done a session, etc. We sat on the floor and I finally got a good look at it.
+There were some candles set up in a circle on the floor and some kind of weird shape drawn with chalk.
+He gave us some rules; don't treat it like a joke, always say goodbye when you're done a session, etc. We sat on the floor within the chalk lines and I finally got a good look at it.
 It was a nice board.
 Not one of those ones you can buy at Walmart or something.
 This was solid wood with the letters etched in very carefully.
+I’ll admit I was kinda impressed.
+My dad was a carpenter and I had helped him out in the shop before so I knew the dedication and time that must have gone into making this thing.

 I can't remember what questions we asked.
 I guess it's not important.
 When I felt the planchette (fancy word for the the piece we held on to) move, I tried to figure out who was pushing it.
+Louis maybe?
 Another question got asked.
-The lights flickered.
+The candles flickered.
 Weird coincidence right?
 Another question.
-Lights off.
-We hauled our asses outta there as quickly as our legs could carry us.
+Every candle went out simultaneously.
+The second those candles went out, we hauled our asses outta there as quickly as our legs could carry us.
 We stopped in the front yard and started laughing at ourselves for being such wimps.
 Then we realized John was still inside.

 "Bastard really got us huh?"

 I ended up moving away not too long after.
+My dad got in some freak accident and died.
+I moved in with my aunt for a while but she ended up deciding that a teenage boy was too much responsibility so she gave me up.
 I went from foster homes to a group home, and ultimately ended up on the streets.
 It was hell.
 I forgot all about my friends from before.
 I was in survival mode.
 That's a story for another day though.

 Maybe a decade later I had the chance to go back to my hometown and visit some of the places I used to love.
-As luck would have it, I ran into John's youngest sister.
+I was finally getting my life together and had a steady girlfriend.
+I had an apartment and real security for the first time in what felt like forever.
+Anyway, as luck would have it, I ran into John's younger sister on my nostalgia tour.
 She remembered my name and after an awkward pause she reminded me that her name was Kristen.
 We walked around talking for a good hour before I asked about John.
 She stopped dead in her tracks and her face turned pale.
-This is a conversation that plays on loop in my mind.
+This is a conversation that plays on loop in my mind, keeping me awake every night.

 I felt a lump in my throat.
 What did he get himself into with that thing?